ScionFL: Efficient and Robust Secure Quantized Aggregation: Defending Untargeted Poisoning Attacks

 To analyze the effectiveness of~\FLdefensename{}, we test it against the~\emph{Min-Max} attack~\cite{NDSS:SheHou21}.

-\tsparagraph{Setup} Each training involves~$N = 50$ clients while -- as in~\cite{NDSS:SheHou21} -- $20\%$ of them are corrupted.\footnote{\cite{SP:ShejwalkarHKR22} points out that assuming more than~$1\%$ of corrupted clients is unrealistic for most scenarios.
+\myparatight{Setup} Training involves~$N = 50$ clients of which~20\%~(as in~\cite{NDSS:SheHou21}) are corrupted.
+Per training iteration, a random subset of~$\numclients = 10$ clients is chosen to train the global model.
+Each client~$\client{}$ runs its local training for~10 iterations with batches of~$B=128$ samples and a learning rate of~$\eta_{\client{}}=0.1$.
+The defense threshold~$\defthreshold$ is set to~$3$ and the momentum is~$0.9$.\footnote{\cite{SP:ShejwalkarHKR22} points out that assuming more than~1\% of corrupted clients is unrealistic for most scenarios.
 However, in our experiments the attack failed to notably reduce the accuracy with such a low corruption level.
-Thus, we tested against~$20\%$ of corrupted clients as in the original attack paper~\cite{NDSS:SheHou21}.} Per training iteration, a random subset of~$\numclients = 10$ clients is chosen to train the global model.
-Each client~$\client{}$ runs its local training for~10 iterations with batches of~$B=128$ samples and a learning rate of~$\eta_{\client{}}=0.1$.
-The defense threshold~$\defthreshold$ is set to~$3$ and the momentum is~$0.9$.
+Thus, we tested against~20\% of corrupted clients as in the original attack paper~\cite{NDSS:SheHou21}.}

-\tsparagraph{Experimental Results} Our results when training~ResNet9 on~CIFAR10~(1)~without an attack, (2)~under attack without defense, and~(3)~under attack with~\FLdefensename{} in place are given in~Fig.~\ref{fig:fl_defense_resnet}.
+\myparatight{Experimental Results} Our results when training~ResNet9 on~CIFAR10~(i)~without an attack, (ii)~under attack without defense, and~(iii)~under attack with~\FLdefensename{} in place are given in~Fig.~\ref{fig:fl_defense_resnet}.
 We compare the attack's effect when no compression is in place as well as when applying~SQ with the randomized~Hadamard transform~(HSQ) or with~Kashin's representation~(KSQ).
-Next to the~ResNet9 architecture, we also provide results for training~VGG11 in~App.~\S\ref{sec:defense_eval_vgg11}.
-As shown in~Fig.~\ref{fig:fl_defense_resnet}, our re-implementation of the~\emph{Min-Max} attack substantially reduces the validation accuracy by up to~$20\%$ when no defense is in place.
-This is in line with~\cite{NDSS:SheHou21}, where the authors report an accuracy degradation between~$10.1\%$ and~$42.1\%$ for~CIFAR10, depending on the network architecture and the aggregation scheme.
+We also provide similar results for training~VGG11 in~\appref{sec:defense_eval_vgg11}.
+As shown in~Fig.~\ref{fig:fl_defense_resnet}, our re-implementation of the~\emph{Min-Max} attack substantially reduces the validation accuracy by up to~20\% when no defense is in place.
+This is in line with~\cite{NDSS:SheHou21}, where the authors report an accuracy degradation between~10.1\% and~42.1\% for~CIFAR10, depending on the model architecture and the aggregation scheme.
 Furthermore, our experiments show that quantization does not significantly change the impact of the attack.
-When our defense~\FLdefensename{} is enabled, we can remove more than half of the malicious updates in each training iteration compared to when no defense is in place.
-In fact, quantization supports our defense as the additional noise added to synchronized malicious updates overturns the attackers' ability of staying just below the detection threshold.
-As a result, compared to unprotected training, the validation accuracy decreases by at most~$7.7\%$ for~HSQ and~$10.7\%$ for~KSQ.
+When~\FLdefensename{} is enabled, we can remove more than half of the malicious updates in each training iteration compared to when no defense is in place.
+In fact, quantization supports our defense as the additional noise added to synchronized malicious updates overturns the attacker's ability of staying just below the detection threshold.
+As a result, compared to unprotected training, the validation accuracy decreases by at most~7.7\% for~HSQ and~10.7\% for~KSQ.